 Connection shoots, Engagement shoots & Pre-wedding shoots…

 Commonly known as an ‘Engagement shoots’, you may hear a few different terms for what I call ‘Connection shoots‘.
-They are essentially a pre-wedding shoot designed to help you become more comfortable in front of the camera and help the photographer get to know you better as a couple.
+They are essentially a pre-wedding shoot designed to help you become more comfortable in front of the camera and help me get to know you better as a couple.

 What’s all the fuss about?